 Some of the tests will continue to be done from time to time after treatment has ended.
 The results of these tests can show if your child's condition has changed or if the cancer has recurred (come back).
 These tests are sometimes called follow-up tests or check-ups.

-If it is expected that the eye can be saved, treatment may include the following:
+If it is likely that the eye can be saved, treatment may include the following:

-If the tumor is large and it is expected that the eye cannot be saved, treatment may include the following:
+If the tumor is large and it is not likely that the eye can be saved, treatment may include the following:

 Treatment of Extraocular Retinoblastoma

 Treatment for extraocular retinoblastoma that has spread to the area around the eye may include the following:

 Treatment for extraocular retinoblastoma that has spread to the brain may include the following:

 It is not clear whether treatment with chemotherapy, radiation therapy, or high-dose chemotherapy with stem cell rescue helps patients with extraocular retinoblastoma live longer.

 For trilateral retinoblastoma, treatment may include the following: